 What Do Watts, Volts, Amps, and Ohms Mean?

-Before getting into the individual specifics, it is important to know how the standards for all of these are governed.
-The Bureau International des Poids et Mesures (BIPM), is a French organization that makes the standards of weights and measures for the entire world to follow.
-The official definitions are found in the BIPM book International System of Units (SI).
+Before diving into the specifics, it's helpful to understand how these standards are established.
+The Bureau International des Poids et Mesures (BIPM)—a French-based international organization—sets the global standards for weights and measures.
+These official definitions are documented in the BIPM’s authoritative guide, the International System of Units (SI).

 What are Volts?